 Alo Raptopoulos, Founder & Chair

-As a child, Alo was able to overcome difficulties at home by learning and practising a range of performing arts.
-This is why she’s set up ‘Cause YOU Can in 2010.
-A Singer, Songwriter, Musician and ex-Ballet dancer, she knows first-hand about the potential of creativity towards improving confidence, motivation and resilience.
+Alo was encouraged and supported to learn and practice a range of performing arts as a child.
+This helped her a lot to cope with difficulties at home.
+This is why she set up ‘Cause YOU Can in 2010.
+A singer-songwriter, musician and ex-ballet dancer, she knows first-hand about the power of creativity and self-expression towards improving confidence, motivation and resilience.
+She also knows that many cannot afford it.

-She’s also set up ‘Cause YOU Can to tackle enduring inequalities in children and young people’s health and education.
-Alo wants them to reach their full potential and develop into happier adults, regardless of their background.
-The charity helps to meet the standards set up by the UK’s National Service Framework and government initiatives, such as Every Child Matters.
-Yet, child poverty in London is constantly rising.
-“Young people want to be heard and need more opportunities to show who they truly are.
-As a society, we need to better support their aspirations and show that we value what they have to offer if we want to support positive development and attainment.”
+‘Cause YOU Can tackles the inequalities that hinder children and young people’s well-being and education.
+Alo wants those who live in London’s most deprived boroughs to reach their full potential.
+Despite the standards set up by Future in Mind and the UK’s National Service Framework, such as Every Child Matters, child poverty in London is constantly rising.
+“Many children and young people feel disempowered and want to be heard.
+They need more opportunities to shine and show who they truly are.
+As a society, we need to nurture their creative aspirations and value what they all have to offer, if we genuinely want to support their positive development and attainment.”

 Marieke Wrigley – Treasurer